rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 - Access to the registered and verified SMS or mobile code device paired with your MyRackspace account

-To log in to the MyRackspace Portal with multi-factor authentication, use the following steps:
+To log in to the MyRackspace Portal with multifactor authentication, use the following steps:

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/) with your username and password.

-    If your account is configured to use multi-factor authentication with an SMS device, the Identity service sends an SMS text message with a 7-digit code to the device registered to your account.
+    If you configured your account to use multifactor authentication with an SMS device, the Identity service sends an SMS text message with a 7-digit code to the device registered to your account.

-    If your device is configured to use multi-factor authentication with a mobile code device, open the client application and get the code from the mobile code device associated with your MyRackspace account.
+    If you configured your device to use multifactor authentication with a mobile code device, open the client application and get the code from the mobile code device associated with your MyRackspace account.

 2. When prompted, type the code in the **Passcode** field on the login page.
     Then, click **Verify Code** to log in to your account.

-### Manage multi-factor authentication
+### Manage multifactor authentication

-MyRackspace users can view and manage the multi-factor authentication configuration from the **Account** > **User Management** > **My Multi-Factor Devices** menu in the MyRackspace Portal.
+MyRackspace users can view and manage the multifactor authentication configuration from the **Account** > **User Management** > **My Multi-Factor Devices** menu in the MyRackspace Portal.